TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-connecting-slow-connection.md

 Establishing a new connection requires compute and memory resources and may take longer than usual if the PostgreSQL sserver is already running under resource constraints.
 It is always a good practice to manage connections efficiently, when possible. <br>

-Here a some cases when a customer might experience longer connection times:
+Here are some cases when a customer might experience longer connection times:

 - There are many concurrent short duration connections.
 For example, an application with a high level of concurrency creates a connection for each interaction with the database, runs a simple query, and then closes the connection.
 To minimize or eliminate short-duration connections, we recommend that you use connection pooling.